 On this Memorial Day, let us remember those soldiers who’ve fought on behalf of our country to keep us safe.
 Thank you for your service doesn’t really say enough.
 These brave men and women leave their families behind to fight in dangerous places to make sure Americans, as in civilians, will never have to live in a war torn country.

-But on this Memorial Day, let us also remember Military Wives and Girlfriends.
+But on this Memorial Day, let us also honor Military Wives and Girlfriends.
 Brave women who keep the home front operating efficiently and effectively despite their lingering fears and insecurities about the safety of their boyfriends, partners and husbands.

 They get pregnant knowing their partner might not be home to meet their babies, or worse, may never make it home.
 They raise their brood as single moms for many months trying to keep a calmness about the household when they don’t know what the future holds for their family.